jina-ai/finetuner/docs/advanced-topics/advanced-methods.md

 ![distributions-loss](../imgs/distributions-loss.png)

-Each color represents a different class, you can see how each loss function is able to separate some of the classes from the others, but struggle to separate the green, blue, pink, purple and red classes, with Triplet Loss sperarating them the least, and ArcFace separating them the most.
+Each color represents a different class.
+You can see how all of the loss functions are able to separate some of the classes from the others, but struggle to separate the green, blue, pink, purple and red classes, with Triplet Loss sperarating them the least, and ArcFace separating them the most.